awsdocs/amazon-s3-userguide/doc_source/acl-overview.md

 | WRITE\_ACP | s3:PutBucketAcl | s3:PutObjectAcl and s3:PutObjectVersionAcl |
 | FULL\_CONTROL | Equivalent to granting READ, WRITE, READ\_ACP, and WRITE\_ACP ACL permissions\.
 Accordingly, this ACL permission maps to a combination of corresponding access policy permissions\. | Equivalent to granting READ, READ\_ACP, and WRITE\_ACP ACL permissions\.
 Accordingly, this ACL permission maps to a combination of corresponding access policy permissions\. |

-#### Condition keys<a name="acl-specific-condition-keys"></a>
+### Condition keys<a name="acl-specific-condition-keys"></a>

 When you grant access policy permissions, you can use condition keys to constrain the value for the ACL on an object using a bucket policy\.
-The context keys below correspond to ACLs\.
+The following context keys correspond to ACLs\.
 You can use these context keys to mandate the use of a specific ACL in a request:
 + `s3:x-amz-grant-read` ‐ Require read access\.
 + `s3:x-amz-grant-write` ‐ Require write access\.
 + `s3:x-amz-grant-read-acp` ‐ Require read access to the bucket ACL\.